haneure/haneure/README.md

-# Hi there i'm Gare 👋
+# 👋 Hi there i'm Gare

 I'm an undergraduate student from STEI ITB.
 I am a highly motivated student and eager to learn about anything, especially tech stuff.
-I major in computer science and interested in all things related to computers such as web development, machine learning, AI, competitive programming, and also capture the flag. recently exploring mobile development.
+I major in computer science and interested in all things related to computers such as web development, machine learning, AI, competitive programming, and also capture the flag. currently exploring backend.

-# My Tech Stack
+# 💻 My Tech Stack

 ### Programming Language
  ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)